 Causes of hip pain

 Osteoarthritis: This happens when the cartilage located around your joints deteriorates over time.
 It usually develops due to normal wear and tear, typically associated with aging.
 But this doesn’t mean that younger people aren’t immune to it.
-If you are having pain, it is best to see a physician who can diagnose hip osteoarthritis.
+If you are having reason why you have decided to see a chiropractor.
+You may have been experiencing back, shoulder, and neck pain, it is best to see a physician who can diagnose hip osteoarthritis.

 Rheumatoid arthritis: RA of the hip joint can cause symptoms such as swelling, stiffness and sever pain.
 With hip pain associated with RA pain and stiffness in the groin and thigh are not uncommon.